kaczmarj/HIPPO/README.md

 --------
 <img src="docs/logo.png" width="200px" align="right" />

-Deep learning models have shown promise in histopathology image analysis, but their opaque decision-making process poses challenges in high-risk medical scenarios.
-Here we introduce HIPPO, an explainable AI method that interrogates attention-based multiple instance learning (ABMIL) models in computational pathology by generating counterfactual examples through tissue patch modifications in whole slide images.
-Applying HIPPO to ABMIL models trained to detect breast cancer metastasis reveals that they may overlook small tumors and can be misled by non-tumor tissue, while attention maps—widely used for interpretation—often highlight regions that do not directly influence predictions.
-By interpreting ABMIL models trained on a prognostic prediction task, HIPPO identified tissue areas with stronger prognostic effects than high-attention regions, which sometimes showed counterintuitive influences on risk scores.
-These findings demonstrate HIPPO's capacity for comprehensive model evaluation, bias detection, and quantitative hypothesis testing.
-HIPPO greatly expands the capabilities of explainable AI tools to assess the trustworthy and reliable development, deployment, and regulation of weakly-supervised models in computational pathology.
+Deep learning models show promise in digital pathology, but their opaque decision-making processes undermine trust and limit their widespread clinical adoption.
+To address this challenge, we present HIPPO, an explainable AI method for analyzing weakly-supervised models in pathology.
+HIPPO systematically modifies tissue regions in whole slide images to create counterfactuals, enabling quantitative hypothesis testing, bias detection, and model evaluation beyond traditional performance metrics.
+We demonstrate HIPPO’s capabilities through computational experiments in breast metastasis detection in axillary lymph nodes, prognostication in breast cancer and melanoma, and _IDH_ mutation classification in gliomas.
+In computational experiments, HIPPO was compared against traditional metrics and attention-based approaches to assess its ability to identify key tissue elements driving model predictions.
+In metastasis detection, HIPPO uncovered critical model limitations that were undetectable by standard performance metrics or attention-based methods.
+For prognostic prediction, HIPPO outperformed attention by providing more nuanced insights into tissue elements influencing outcomes.
+In a proof-of-concept study, HIPPO facilitated hypothesis generation for identifying melanoma patients who may benefit from immunotherapy.
+In _IDH_ mutation classification, HIPPO more robustly identified the pathology regions responsible for false negatives compared to attention, suggesting its potential to outperform attention in explaining model decisions.
+HIPPO expands the explainable AI toolkit for computational pathology by enabling deeper insights into model behavior.
+This framework supports the trustworthy development, deployment, and regulation of weakly-supervised models in clinical and research settings, promoting their broader adoption in digital pathology.

 If you find HIPPO useful, kindly [cite](#cite) it in your work.

 # Install

 To install the latest version of HIPPO, use the command below.
 HIPPO depends on PyTorch, so install that first using [these instructions](https://pytorch.org/get-started/locally/).
+Installation should typically take about two minutes.
+PyTorch and its dependencies take the longest to download and install.

 ```shell
 pip install hippo-nn